SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/08-condor_annex.md

 on creating a CloudFormation template that will create a user with only the privileges `condor_annex` actually needs.

-`<h2>Running the Setup Command</h2>
+## Running the Setup Command

 The following command will setup your AWS account.
 It will create a number of persistent components, none of which will cost you anything to keep around.
 These components can take quite some time to create;
-condor_annex checks each for completion every ten seconds and prints an additional dot (past the first three) when it does so, to let you know that everything's still working.
+`condor_annex` checks each for completion every ten seconds and prints an additional dot (past the first three) when it does so, to let you know that everything's still working.